junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 ![world-population](assets/images/world-population-map.gif)

-This blog will teach you how to create a web-based map displaying world population data.
+This post will teach you how to create a web-based map displaying world population data.
 The data is extracted from [worldometers](https://www.worldometers.info/) using React, Mapbox GL JS, Node.js, and GridDB.
 The world map will display the top 10 countries with the most population data.

 ## The Development Flow